 To minimize the time spent in swapping maps in and out, the logical map (sequence of "empties" and swapping directives) is "compiled", or converted, to a form containing the absolute ECS address of the sections of ECS files referenced by the swapping directives (see Figure 2).
 Since one swapping directive may span several data blocks in a file, the size of the compiled form of the map will reflect the need for additional entries in the compiled map.
-Both the number of entries in the logical map and the number of words in the be-allotted form the compiled map are declared when the subprocess is created and may not be altered. (i.e. Size of compiled map biffer)
+Both the number of entries in the logical map and the number of words to be allotted for the compiled map are declared when the subprocess is created and may not be altered.